openapi-ts/openapi-typescript/docs/README.md

 pnpm run dev
 ```

-That will launch the docs site at `http://localhost:3000`.
+That will launch the docs site at `http://localhost:5173`.

 ## Editing

-All content lives in the [content/](./src/content) directory, in `.md` files that should be familiar to edit to most.
+All content lives in `.md` files that feature normal Markdown content [with powerful Vitepress extensions](https://vitepress.dev/guide/markdown).

-For the non-markdown bits, please see the [Astro Documentation](https://docs.astro.build/en/getting-started/).

 ## Contributing